L3MON4D3/LuaSnip/DOC.md

 # IndentSnippetNode

 By default, all nodes are indented at least as deep as the trigger.
-With these nodes it's possible to override that behaviour:
+With these nodes it's possible to override that behavior:

 ```lua
 s("isn", {